nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters a command to find all students that match the given search parameter (name, school, year or subject).
-2. Reeve displays all users matching the criteria.
+2. Reeve displays all students matching the criteria.

     Use case ends.